cybertraining-dsc/su21-reu-361/tutorials/python/index.md

 ## Linux

-Click the following image to be redirected to an 8-minute YouTube walkthrough.
+Click the following image to be redirected to a 9-minute YouTube walkthrough.
 (Linux's tutorial is the longest, but it is worth it.)
 This tutorial uses Ubuntu, but it should work on other Linux distros, as well.

 {{% youtube TttmzM-EDmk %}}